Adaptive Pairwise Weights for Temporal Credit Assignment

 \subsection{Hyperparameters}

-An informal hyperparameter search was conducted for the three algorithms.
 Fixed-$\lambda$ uses the Adam optimizer~\citep{kingma2014adam} with learning rate $0.01$, $\beta_1 = 0$, $\beta_2 = 0.999$, and $\epsilon=10^{-8}$.
+The learning rate was selected from a coarse-grained search in $\{0.1, 0.01, 0.001\}$.
+The other Adam parameters were chosen by hand without search.
 Updates are computed on batches consisting of $8$ full episodes.
 We found $\lambda=1$ the best, better than any smaller values.
 We used a discount factor $\gamma=1$ and an entropy regularization coefficient $0.001$.
 The inner loop of Meta-PWTD, Meta-PWR, and H-PWR share hyperparameters with the fixed-$\lambda$ baseline, except that $\lambda$ is not used.
 For Meta-PWTD and Meta-PWR, the outer-loop optimizer is Adam with the same hyperparameters as the inner-loop optimizer.
 Outer-loop gradient is clipped to $0.5$ by global norm.
 The weight matrix $\eta$ is initialized from uniform distribution in range $[-0.01, 0.01]$.